-Simply put, Initiative #292 is far more nuanced than the title would lead voters to believe.
+Simply put, Initiative #293 is far more nuanced than the title would lead voters to believe.
 It would not grant local governments control over land use decisions at the exclusion of the state, but instead provides a framework for dealing with conflicts when they occur between the state and a locality.
-To provide necessary clarity on the type of control Initiative #292 grants to local governments, the Proponents request that the word "exclusive" be removed from the title as it does not accurately reflect how the measure works in practice.
+To provide necessary clarity on the type of control Initiative #293 grants to local governments, the Proponents request that the word "exclusive" be removed from the title as it does not accurately reflect how the measure works in practice.

 b.
-The Proponents' Updated Proposed Title For Initiative #292.
+The Proponents' Updated Proposed Title For Initiative #293.

-The title below illustrates the necessary changes to Initiative #292's title in order to comply with the clear title requirements:
+The title below illustrates the necessary changes to Initiative #293's title in order to comply with the clear title requirements:

-An amendment to the Colorado constitution granting local governments primary regulatory authority over public and private land within their jurisdictions, and, in connection therewith, granting a local governments complete and exclusive control over zoning laws, regulations, and land use REGULATIONS AND decisions within THEIR jurisdictions, including energy production, roads and bridges, and environmental regulations, but excluding specified water and irrigation matters addressed by state law; providing that local laws, regulations, and decisions override any conflicting state land use law, regulation, or decision; and prohibiting the state from taking adverse action against a local government for its land use decisions or withholding any state required approval.
+An amendment to the Colorado constitution granting local governments primary regulatory authority over public and private land within their jurisdictions, and, in connection therewith, granting a-local governments complete and exclusive control over zoning laws, regulations, and land use REGULATIONS AND decisions within THEIR jurisdictions, including energy production, roads and bridges, and environmental regulations, but excluding any state statute, regulation, or decision that implements federal law or regulation and specified water and irrigation matters addressed by state law; providing that local laws, regulations, and decisions override any unexcluded conflicting state statute, regulation, or decision; and prohibiting the state from taking adverse action against a local government for its land use decisions or withholding any state required approval.